what IS LOG4J

 On Dec 9th, 2021, users discovered that by exploiting the Log4j library, they could access unauthorized information or control a computer remotely.

-why does it matter to me?
+why does the Log4j exploit matter to me?

 Any exposed system can be easily exploited by a remote attacker.
-The exploit is easy to do, and ~3 billion systems globally are exposed.
+The Log4j exploit is easy to do, and ~3 billion systems globally are exposed.
 A patch has been released, but most organizations can’t find all instances of Log4j in their code.
 Completing the patch across all systems is labor intensive and will take a long time.
 This incident is worse than the 2017 Equifax hack, which cost that company $425M+ in fines.

 We were able to analyze whether our own built software would be vulnerable to the Log4j zero-day, using the Contrast Secure Code Platform, and got the answer within 30 seconds by just looking at the Libraries menu!
 How fast is that!